Now Open: October 2nd, 2021

 The WMCC, in accordance to the wishes of Massachusetts Fish and Wildlife, maintains a voluntary, seasonal closure of selected routes to enable nesting pairs of Peregrine Falcons to hatch and raise their offspring in peace.

-The closure is in effect from February 15th – June15th every year.
+The closure is in effect from February 15th – June 15th every year.
+Check for updates.

 Hanging Mountain would not be possible without an astounding $93,500 in grants from partner organizations.

-Access Fund: The Access Fund not only backed the purchase of Hanging Mountain with a Climbing Conservation loan, but has also funded the project with two grants in 2020: a $2,000 and a $5,000 grant for a total of $7,000.
+Access Fund: The Access Fund not only backed the purchase of Hanging Mountain with a Climbing Conservation loan in 2019, but has also funded the project with two Climbing Conservation grants in 2020: a $2,000 and a $5,000 grant for a total of $7,000.
 Thank you to Dolci Mascolo for writing these grants!

 Appalachian Mountain Club: The AMC has been supportive of the Hanging Mountain project, generously awarding the WMCC with a total of $23,500 towards Hanging Mountain in 2021.
 The AMC is also providing an additional $7,500 in technical trail work from the AMC trail crew, which will be completed in 2022.
 Thank you to Dolci Mascolo and Bill Fogel for working on these grants!